Suleman506/yolov8_trt_ros2/README.md

 //Custom yolov8 models can also be used in the same way.
 ```
 4. Inference with camera or ROS 2 image topic (humble/foxy).
-Before inference make sure to change the paths (engine_file_path, library) in scripts infer.py & infer_ros.py.
-Execute the scripts below for inference
+Before inference make sure to change the paths (engine_file_path, library) and camera topics in scripts infer.py & infer_ros.py.
+Execute the scripts below for inference.\
+`engine_file_path = "/home/{$USER}/yolov8_trt_ros2/build/yolov8s.engine"`\
+`library = "/home/{$USER}/yolov8_trt_ros2/build/libmyplugins.so"`\
+Change {$USER} to approprite host name.

 ```
+cd ~/yolov8_trt_ros2
 // Camera
 python3 infer.py
 //ROS 2
 python3 infer_ros.py
   // Make sure to change weights and the camera topic.
 ```
+After execution of the inference script opencv window will appear showing the detections.
+Write "deactivate" to close the python virtual environment.
+For reusing the model activate the environment again and run the inference script only as setup is already complete.